-Task Description "Create Monitoring Configurations" on page 33 For each workload that you want to monitor, create a configuration that specifies the parameters for your environment.
+Task Description "Create Monitoring Configurations" on page 34 For each workload that you want to monitor, create a configuration that specifies the parameters for your environment.
 Parameters include information such as credentials, addresses, port numbers, and other information specific to your network.
-"Assign Configurations to Robots" on page 34 Specify the applications that you want the robots to monitor at each site.
-"Add a Location Tag" on page 35 Configure location tags to display robots on a map in Power Bl.
+"Assign Configurations to Robots" on page 35 Specify the applications that you want the robots to monitor at each site.
+"Add Location Tags to Robots" on page 36 Configure location tags to display robots on a map in Power Bl.